SkygearIO/skygear-doc/content/js/access-control.md

 skygear.defaultACL.hasPublicWriteAccess(); // default false
 ```

-After changing the default acl setting, all records created in the future
+After changing the default ACL setting, all records created in the future
-will automatically have this acl setting; however, acl setting for existing
+will automatically have this ACL setting; however, ACL setting for existing
 records created before this update will remain unchanged.

 <a name='acl-user'></a>